 Subcode descriptor (PQDESCR)

-A text file is also included which contains track titles and timings
+A text file is also included which contains album information, track titles, timings and ISRC codes.

-All CD replication companies should accept the DDP format.
-If they don’t then I would certainly recommend you switch companies.
+All CD replication companies should accept the DDP format however I would suggest checking before you make any kind of commitment.
+If they are unable to accept this format then I would certainly recommend you switch companies.
 This is a strong indication that they aren’t up to date or reputable.

-If you require any further information about the DDP format or mastering then please get in contact.
+If you require any further information about the DDP format or have any other questions about the mastering process then please don’t hesitate to get in contact.